troglobit/troglobit.github.io/source/_posts/2015-03-06-inetd-support-in-finit-v1-dot-12.markdown

 categories:
 - finit
 - inetd
-- UNIX
+- opensource
 ---

 A steady flow of features, and releases, is key to keeping any project alive.
 Recently I ticked off another item in the [Finit](/finit.html) TODO list.

-Finit v1.12 now comes with a built-in inetd!.
+Finit v1.12 now comes with a built-in inetd!
 You no longer need an external inetd daemon to launch services on demand.

 The good news doesn't stop there, this little inetd actually supports a